Heat Exposure Injury and Its Prevention

 - Do not stay or leave children in parked cars during hot weather.

 - Avoid vigorous exercise in the heat (this includes children as well).
 If you have a young child or a child with a chronic respiratory condition such as asthma, do not allow them to partake in sporting events or exercises during heat waves, especially when there is a heat/humidity advisory in effect.

 - Drink plenty of fluids.
-Water is good.
-Sports drinks are good too, as they contain added salt.
+Water is best..
 It is important to know that children may not feel thirsty, but will still need to drink regularly.
 Avoid drinking beverages containing caffeine.

 - When in the sun, keep track of how long a child has been outside.
 Learn to recognize the signs of heat exhaustion right away, so you and your child can get shelter in order to avoid further heat injury.
 Also, use your common sense and remove your child from the sun and the heat as frequently as you think is necessary.
 Do not overdo it.